Sleep paralysis: Prevention

 Several circumstances have been identified that are associated with an increased risk of sleep paralysis.
 These include insomnia, sleep deprivation, an erratic sleep schedule, stress, and physical fatigue.
 It is also believed that there may be a genetic component in the development of RISP, because there is a high concurrent incidence of sleep paralysis in monozygotic twins.
 Sleeping in the supine position has been found an especially prominent instigator of sleep paralysis.

-Sleeping in the supine position is believed to make the sleeper more vulnerable to episodes of sleep paralysis because in this sleeping position it is possible for the soft palate to collapse and obstruct the airway.
+Sleeping in the supine position is believed to make the sleeper more vulnerable to episodes of sleep paralysis because in this sleeping position, it is possible for the soft palate to collapse and obstruct the airway.
 This is a possibility regardless of whether the individual has been diagnosed with sleep apnea or not.
-There may also be a greater rate of microarousals while sleeping in the supine position because there is a greater amount of pressure being exerted on the lungs by gravity.
+There may also be a greater rate of microarousals while sleeping in the supine position because there is a greater amount of pressure being exerted on the lungs due to gravity.

 While many factors can increase the risk for ISP or RISP, they can be avoided with minor lifestyle changes.

 Treatment

 Medical treatment starts with education about sleep stages and the inability to move muscles during REM sleep.
 People should be evaluated for narcolepsy if symptoms persist.
 The safest treatment for sleep paralysis is for people to adopt healthier sleeping habits.
 However, in more serious cases tricyclic antidepressants or selective serotonin reuptake inhibitors (SSRIs) may be used.
-Despite the fact that these treatments are prescribed there is currently no drug that has been found to completely interrupt episodes of sleep paralysis a majority of the time.
+Most people tend to overcome sleep paralysis by being woken up through touch or movement.
+Despite the fact that these treatments are prescribed, there is currently no drug that has been found to completely interrupt episodes of sleep paralysis the majority of the time.